Hobby Airport (HOU)

 boomed.
 National and international flights became

-commonplace, and infrastructure was needed to support the
+commonplace, and infrastructure was needed to support air travel's

-airport passenger terminal was constructed, old runways improved, and new
+airport passenger terminal was built, old runways improved, and new

 side of the airport.